joshisumit/jekyll-now/_posts/2015-05-01-Run HPC Cluster on your laptop with LXC.md

 layout: post
 title: How I created HPC Cluster with LXC on my laptop
 ---
-###HPC Cluster Components
+HPC Cluster Components

-On Master Node:
+On Master Node
-* NFS Server
+- NFS Server
-* Passwordless SSH to all compute nodes
+- Passwordless SSH to all compute nodes.
+- MPI installation

 How I created HPC Cluster with LXC.